Off-road vehicle management areas protect ecologically sensitive areas from damage from off-road vehicle activity.

 Whitehorse, Yukon Y1A 2C6

-- We then consult with affected First Nations on your proposal.
-At the same time, we engage with the public on your proposal.
+We’ll then consult with affected First Nations and engage with the public on your proposal.

-- After we get input from First Nations and the public, we decide whether your proposal should be:
+After we get input from First Nations and the public, we’ll decide whether your proposal should be:

 - approved with amendments; or

-- If we approve it, we create the off-road management area.
+If we approve it, we’ll create the off-road vehicle management area.

 Creating a temporary restriction